 At a time that should have marked the halfway point of his formal studies, he regained consciousness in a hospital with only a fragmentary recall of the latest six months to a year of his life.
 An hour – long string of seizures had disrupted his breathing to the point of minor brain damage.
 He would eventually recover most of his faculties – enough to continue laboratory research and also research wildlife in East Africa.
 However, these activities were to be a professional dead end.
 Such might not have been the case were better counseling for life strategies available to people with epilepsy.
 He still copes with memory issues 24 years after the event.

 Shortly after graduating from college, he made a second trip into East Africa to work at Kibale Forest in western Uganda, stopping in Kenya enroute to see old friends.
 At the remote but beautiful Ngogo field station, he took behavioral and census data on several groups of the monkey, the grey-cheeked mangabey on behalf of a British graduate student.
 Work days started shortly after sunrise and entailed following the tree – dwelling animals through woods of ancient strangler figs covered in philodendron vines while being mindful not to step on any columns of safari ants that might get underfoot.
 Failure to be vigilant often results in sustaining a goodly number of painful bites on the body’s lower half.
-It also inspires a man to remove the clothes from his lower half to resolve numerous conflicts of interests.
+It also inspires a man to remove his clothes to resolve numerous conflicts of interests.
 On days off, he tracked more friendly insects for photographic purposes.
 Kibale is blessed with a grand variety of butterflies and in very large numbers.

 His third trip to East Africa was a brief summer internship done during the second year of graduate studies at Columbia (1995).
 Along with several fellow Columbia students, he became familiarized with the behavior and ecology of the subject of his eventual thesis research.
 The blue monkey, Cercopithecus mitis stuhlmanni , occurs in various forests throughout Kenya but is especially common in the Kakamega Forest.
 This trip would be the last one prior to his life – changing seizure event of 1997.